 Note that 0% rotation means the pot is at maximum resistance and therefore minimum frequency.
-The range is over one decade (10:1), but it can be limited if you prefer.
-The resistors in series with the pots may be increased to limit the range.
-For example, if you use 2.7k series resistors, the range is reduced to a little under 5:1 which may be preferred in some cases.
+The range is a little over one decade (11:1), but it can be limited if you prefer by increasing the value of the resistor in series with the pot.
+For example, if you use 2.7k series resistors with 10k pots, the range is reduced to a little under 5:1 which may be preferred in some cases.
 Changing the resistors alters both the upper and lower frequency, and you'll need to calculate the frequencies using the formula shown above.

 This is an easily tuned equaliser, and has the advantage that the Q doesn't change as the frequency is varied.
 It's not as flexible as a state-variable approach, but is far more economical, needing only one opamp for each section.
 Three of these along with traditional Baxandall bass and treble controls makes a very flexible equaliser that would be ideally suited to general-purpose EQ tasks, but is especially suited to bass guitar and other instrument EQ.